BeigeSweatshirt/BeatBox/README.md

 # BeatBox
 BeatBox is not an application for creating musical beats.
 BeatBox is a soundboard that makes various, threating hollers and roars to intimidate your foes should you need to beat them up : ).
-BeatBox is based on Android Programming: The Big Nerd Ranch Guide and the challenge exercises therein.
+BeatBox is based on Android Programming: The Big Nerd Ranch Guide.
+The main branch is the base app, challenge exercises are implemented in the branches.

 ## What I Learned About
 - The Model-View-ViewModel (MVVM) architecure and its advantages of MVC